Skip to Content

 Fold Hem

-Then, carefully fold it back onto the right side, leaving just 1/8 inch of fabric showing.
+Next, fold the hem backwards onto the right side, leaving just 1/8 inch exposed.

 Hide Knot